-Lifecycle Phase Lifecycle Activity Responsible Party Observations & Recommendations Traffic Data Collection Engineering (Transportation) Develop method for migrating traffic data from traffic software to the roads GIS data.
+Lifecycle Phase Lifecycle Activity Responsible Party Observations &amp; Recommendations Traffic Data Collection Engineering (Transportation) Develop method for migrating traffic data from traffic software to the roads GIS data.
 Renewal and Micro-resurfacing To Be Determined Budget for and conduct a micro-surfacing pilot program.
 Monitor and report on suitability for use in Newmarket.
-Rehabilitation Overlay / Mill & Overlay Two Lift Mill & Overlay Davidan carridar managament stratagias to plan Full Depth Reclamation Engineering Develop corridor management strategies to plan road interventions around underground assets.
-Replacement Full Reconstruction Toda interventions around underground assets.
+Rehabilitation Two Lift Mill & Overlay Develop corridor monocoment strategies to plan Full Depth Reclamation Engineering Develop corridor management strategies to plan road interventions around underground assets.
+Replacement Full Reconstruction Toad interventions around underground assets.

-Risk is a key asset management tool, and works on a spectrum of asset-level, service-level, and corporate-level spectrum of considerations.
+Risk is a key asset management tool, and works on a spectrum of asset-level, servicelevel, and corporate-level spectrum of considerations.
 This is described in the Concepts and Frameworks section.